SamuelMR98/pico-macro-hid/README.md

-# pico-macro-hid
+# pico-macro-hud

-Macros and HID keyboard using a Raspberry Pico (RP2040)
+Macros and HUD keyboard using a Raspberry Pico (RP2040)

 ## Project Overview